benshimonz/V1/README.md

 - For each assignment combination to the pair of '←' and '→' entities: _at_ is an optional attribute tag - equal to the value of _aggop(relprop)_ of the relationships that satisfy the pattern. _at_ is set as a calculated property.
 - An optional condition on the value of _aggop(relprop)_ of the relationships that satisfy the pattern - assignment combination to the pair of '←' and '→' entities, expressed by an equation (e.g. '> 30')
 - A condition, an attribute tag, or both - must be presented

-DA3C filters assignments to the pair of '←' and '→' entities - to only those for which the value of  _aggop(relprop)_ of the relationships that satisfy the pattern - satisfy the condition.

 _**Q86:** Any dragon pair (A, B) where A froze B for a cumulative duration greater than 100 minutes_